 A bias-related act as defined in Policy 5600 will be treated as a Tier 4 infraction, and will result in a minimum of a 5-10 day suspension at the sole discretion of the District administration.
 A bias-related act may take the form of, but is not limited to, any disciplinary infraction described in this regulation.
 A “bias-related act” is an act directed at a person, group of persons, private property, or public property that is motivated in whole or part by racial, gender, disability, religion or sexual orientation, or ethnic prejudice.
 This includes the use of racial epithets or slurs, or any other derogatory language, and any and all forms thereof, understood to be referring to race, gender, disability, religion or sexual orientation, or ethnicity.
 All bias-related acts, confirmed or suspected, will be reported to law enforcement.

-Hunterdon Central is in the business of education and therefore, it is critical that both home and school cooperate in the matter of student attire.
-Inappropriate dress can be disruptive to the educational process and hence, students are required to dress modestly.
+Inappropriate dress can be disruptive to the educational process.
 Student attire shall be neat and clean.
 The school administration reserves the right to make the final decision regarding appropriate dress in school.